Mike Harmon Racing: Car No. 47 history

 In 2020, MHR and RWR ended its partnership, the team decided to continue running two cars for the 2020 NXS season.
 The car was renumbered to No. 47, the inverse of their No. 74 entry.

 NASCAR veteran Joe Nemechek handled a majority of the driving duties for the car in the first one-third of the season, while Kyle Weatherman drove a majority of the races in the last two-thirds.
 Additionally, Bayley Currey, Tim Viens, and Josh Reaume, drove races for the entry.
 The team finished 34th in owner points.

 On August 17, 2020, the vehicle and trailer that carried the race car, pit box, and tool box for the No. 47 was stolen from a Cracker Barrel parking lot in Kingsland, Georgia, on their return trip from a race at Daytona International Speedway.
 The estimated evaluation of the stolen items was approximately US$400,000.
 As of 2022, the vehicle and trailer had not been found, despite a US$10,000 reward.

 Weatherman was elevated full-time to the No. 47 car for the 2021 season.
 He was able to qualify for 30 of 33 races and finish 24th in the driver's points standings and 31st in owner's points.
 In an announcement on January 7, 2022, it was made public that Weatherman and MHR had departed ways with no report of a replacement driver.

 In 2022, Gray Gaulding attempted to qualify for the 2022 Beef.
 It's What's for Dinner.
 300 at Daytona International Speedway, which he failed to do so.
 Brennan Poole took over driving duties for the majority of the season.

+In 2026, MHR brought back the No. 47 at Chicagoland in partnership with Team Stange Racing.
+Dawson Cram was tabbed as the driver.
+Carson Ware would drive the No. 47 at Atlanta and Iowa.
+David Starr would drive the No. 47 at Indianapolis.
+Natalie Decker would drive the No. 47 at Bristol night race.